opendatasoft/slate/source/includes/_pages.md

 ### Returns

-Returns a list of pages objects.
+Returns a paginated list of pages objects.

 ## Retrieve a page